-The evaluation of the product Red Hat Enterprise Linux, Version 6.2 on IBM Hardware for Power and System z Architectures was conducted by atsec information security GmbH.
+The evaluation of the product Red Hat Enterprise Linux, Version 6.2 with KVM Virtualization for x86 Architectures was conducted by atsec information security GmbH.
 The evaluation was completed on 10 September 2012.
-The atsec information security GmbH is an evaluation facility (ITSEF)6 recognised by the certification body of BSI.
+The atsec information security GmbH is an evaluation facility (ITSEF) recognised by the certification body of BSI.